How Someone with Limited Mobility Can Stay Active

 • Walking: Whether it’s a stroll to the mailbox, around the block, or around a park, regular walking can help improve memory, blood circulation, and mood.
 Assistive devices such as walking poles, footed canes and walkers can help those with balance issues or limited stamina.
 If you have respiratory problems, you don’t have to walk fast.
 And walking with a partner or in a group turns it into a social event.
 Doing several shorter bouts a day or taking several active rest breaks, such as moving legs gently while sitting or standing and resting, works well.

-• Yoga: Yoga is a proven way to increase balance, flexibility, mobility, and strength, and it can even be done while sitting in a chair.
-A google search for “chair yoga” will bring up many free videos.
+• Yoga: Yoga is a proven way to increase balance, flexibility, mobility and strength.
+It can even be done while sitting in a chair.
+A Google search for “chair yoga” will bring up many free videos.

-• Water aerobics: If you have access to a pool, exercising in water is low impact, so it’s easy on the joints, helps with balance, builds strength through the resistance of the water and improves cardiovascular health.
+• Water aerobics: If you have access to a pool, exercising in water is low impact.
+It’s easy on the joints, helps with balance, builds strength through the resistance of the water and improves cardiovascular health.

 • Dancing: This is another activity that can be done from a chair if you can’t stand and move on your feet.
 If you can stand, dancing with a partner can help with balance issues.